MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 The emulators have limited capabilities but are good for learning and demonstrations.

-If you are on Mac you can use `Terminal`.
-Since MacOS is built on a UNIX system, you have a built-in command line shell that will let you do everything in this workshop.
+NOTE: Since MacOS is built on a UNIX system, you have a built-in command line shell that will let you do everything in this workshop.
 It will be a little easier to follow along if you use the emulator, but any of the commands we use today will work in `Terminal`.

 Note: Windows has a command line too, but it is an operating system called DOS and we won't be learning those commands today.
+There are some programs you can install to get a Linux command-line on Windows.
+Come talk to me after if you are interested.

 # Setup the emulator